ucsb-cs148-s21/1pm-t6-ucsb-poll/team/contribution/contrib_zhengyingli.md

 - unique poll page (not include comment)
 - set up url for polls with roter
 - autocomplete search front&back
+- some change on vote&result view
+- help on finding bugs
 - user manual
-- help some on finding bugs
-- slightly change on vote&result view